p-adic iterated integration on semistable curves

 \begin{corollary} Under the hypotheses of Proposition~\ref{prop:Frob-invariants}, the specialization map induces an isomorphism

 \end{corollary}

 Moreover, it respects concatenation of paths and the coalgebra structure.
-For $X$ smooth, we recover the following result of Besser \cite[Corollary~3.2]{Besser:Coleman} which was originally stated for smooth basepoints.

-\begin{corollary} Let $(X,M)$ be a weak log curve such that the underlying scheme $X$ is smooth.
+We immediately recover a result of Besser. \begin{corollary} \cite[Corollary~3.2]{Besser:Coleman} Let $(X,M)$ be a weak log curve such that the underlying scheme $X$ is smooth.
 Let $F_a,F_b$ be fiber functors attached to log points anchored on $X$.
-Then there is a unique Frobenius-invariant path in $\pi_1^{\rig,\un}((X,M);F_a,F_b)_{\ell}$. \end{corollary}
+Then, there is a unique Frobenius-invariant path in $\pi_1^{\rig,\un}((X,M);F_a,F_b)_{\ell}$. \end{corollary}

 \begin{proof} Because the log dual graph of $(X,M)$ is a vertex, $\pi_1^{\un}(\Gamma,\overline{a})=\{e\}$, and there is a unique Frobenius-invariant path from $F_a$ to $F_b$. \end{proof}